 Points and Attempts of Questions

-The Score & Reporting section of the question lets you have many settings and controls over how the quiz should be presented to learners and how it is reported to you.
+The Score & Reporting section provides you many setting options over how the quiz should be presented to learners and how it is reported to you.
 The components of this section may vary differently depending on the question type you are working with and the mode you select.
 For example, if you choose Survey mode, Points (1) and Attempts (2) will not appear:

 - Report ID: This unique reference number is automatically generated by ActivePresenter.
 You can change from this number to meaningful text for easy identification.
 For example, look at Report ID in the above image, you can change from the number 30.2 to the question name: True False Question, which is much more meaningful.
-Note that only text that contains alphanumeric characters (A-Z, a-z, 0-9) and underscore (_) is allowed (maximum length is 250 characters).
+Note that only text that contains alphanumeric characters (A-Z, a-z, 0-9) and underscore (_) is allowed.
+The maximum length is 250 characters.

 - Timeout: Enable you to specify the time limit.
-When you check this check box and set the time limit, if learners don’t respond within the defined time limit, objects will be disabled.
+When you check this check box and set the time limit, if learners don’t respond within this defined time, objects will be disabled.

 - Password Field: When you check this check box, the answers (except answers of the essay and sequence question) that contain text boxes will be considered as password fields, which means all the characters that users type in will not be shown.